 Building new skills takes time, practice and feedback.
-Coordinating the delivery of all of the presentation skills while thinking about your content, monitoring the presentation room environment, plus reading the audience's reactions can be overwhelming.
-Start by practicing one core delivery skill at a time during your everyday life.
+Coordinating the delivery of all of the skills while thinking about your presentation content, monitoring the presentation room environment, plus reading the reactions of your audience can be overwhelming.
+Start by practicing one delivery skill at a time during your everyday life.
 Make it your focus for 21 days - that is how long it takes to create a new habit.
 Once you feel comfortable using that skill effectively, move on to a new skill.
 Most importantly, be patient with yourself.
-Some skills come easier than others, and peer support can prevent giving up!
+Some skills come easier than others, but do not give up!

-The best practice is to incorporate these core skills into your everyday communications.
+The best practice is to incorporate these skills into your everyday communications.